jcerullo/HOTsource/README.md

 # **The Hands On Technology (HOT) website source code**
-The repository at https://github.com/jcerullo/HOTsource contains the source code required to implement the H.O.T. website from a local webserver.
+The repository at https://github.com/jcerullo/HOTsource contains the latest source code required to implement the H.O.T. website from a local webserver.

 Installation is accomplished by adding a new sub-directory (e.g. HOT) into the existing directory containing your webserver source code (e.g. for the apache webserver the source code is usually found in the /var/www/html directory), and then adding the contents of the repository into the new sub-directory.